 1. To increase the solenoid plunger depth, loosen the nut on the solenoid plunger, and turn the black end counter-clockwise.
-Test the depth by operating the appropriate plunger with the RSO, and retighten the nut.
+Test the depth by operating the appropriate plunger with the RSO, and retighten the nut if operation is satisfactory.

 2. To decrease the solenoid plunger depth, loosen the nut on the solenoid plunger, and turn the black end clockwise.
-Test the depth by operating the appropriate plunger with the RSO, and re-tighten the nut.
+Test the depth by operating the plunger with the RSO, and re-tighten the nut if operation is satisfactory.